intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

     - Lowering the interval by a half-step creates a *minor* interval.
     - Lowering the interval by a 2 half-steps creates a *diminished* interval.

+#### Quality hierarchies

-From this, our interval hierarchies were grouped as:
+From this, our interval hierarchies can be grouped into two distinct hierarchies:
-- Interval *sizes* of 1, 4, 5, and 8 can only have the *qualities* of perfect, augmented, or diminished.
+- The "Perfect" intervals - Interval *sizes* of 1, 4, 5, and 8 can only have the *qualities* of perfect (P), augmented (A), or diminished (d).
-- Interval *sizes* of 2, 3, 6, and 7 can only have the *qualities* of major, minor, augmented, or diminished.
+- The "Major/minor" intervals - Interval *sizes* of 2, 3, 6, and 7 can only have the *qualities* of major (M), minor (m), augmented (A), or diminished (d).

+Note that even though *perfect* intervals use a different hierarchy than *major/minor* intervals, both hierarchies share the terms *diminished* and *augmented*.

+#### Interval quality practice

-Some examples using this method:
+Let's practice some examples using this method:
 - `C` to `E`:
-  - Counting the letter names confirmed that the *size* is a third (C, D, E = 3)
+  - Counting the letter names confirms that the *size* is a third - C (1), D (2), E (3)
-  - By using the lower pitch, `C`, as `do`, we know that the naturally occurring `E` in the key of C major is `E-natural`.
+  - If we consider the lower pitch, `C`, as the tonic (or *do*) of a major scale, we can use the C-major scale to find that the naturally occurring `E` in the key of C major is `E-natural`.
-  - Because this is a third, we know that the naturally occurring note must use the *major* hierarchy, so therefore, `E-natural` would be a **major third *(M3)** above C.
+  - Because this is an interval size of a third, we must use the *major* hierarchy, so therefore, `E-natural` would be a **major third *(M3)** above C.
 - `D` to `G-sharp`
-  - Counting the letter names confirmed that the *size* is a fourth (D, E, F, G = 4)
+  - Counting the letter names confirms that the *size* is a fourth - D (1), E (2), F (3), G (4)
-  - By using the lower pitch, `D`, as `do`, we know that the naturally occurring `G` in the key of D major is `G-natural`.
+  - By using the lower pitch, `D`, as *do*, we can use the D-major scale to see that the naturally occurring `G` in the key of D major is `G-natural`.
-  - Because this is a fourth, we know that the naturally occurring note must use the *perfect* hierarchy, so therefore, `G-natural` would be a P4 above D.
+  - Because this is a fourth, we must use the *perfect* hierarchy, so therefore, `G-natural` would be a P4 above D.
-  - Because `G-sharp` is one half-step above the *perfect* interval, we know that this interval is an **augmented fourth (A4)**.
+  - Because `G-sharp` is one half-step above the *perfect* interval, we go one step up the major hierarchy to find that this interval is an **augmented fourth (A4)**.
 - `F` to `E-double-flat`
-  - Counting the letter names confirmed that the *size* is a seventh (F, G, A, B C, D, E = 7)
+  - Counting the letter names confirms that the *size* is a seventh (F, G, A, B C, D, E = 7)
-  - By using the lower pitch, `F`, as `do`, we know that the naturally occurring `E` in the key of F major is `E-natural`.
+  - By using the lower pitch, `F`, as `do`, we can use the F-major scale to find that the naturally occurring `E` in the key of F major is `E-natural`.
-  - Because this is a seventh, we know that the naturally occurring note must use the *major* hierarchy, so therefore, `E-natural` would be a M7 above F.
+  - Because this is a seventh, we must use the *major* hierarchy, so therefore, `E-natural` would be a M7 above F.
-  - Because `E-double-flat` is two half-steps below the *major* interval, we know that this interval is an **diminished seventh (d7)**.
+  - Because `E-double-flat` is two half-steps below the *major* interval, we go two steps down the major hierarchy to find that this interval is an **diminished seventh (d7)**.

-Note that even though *perfect* intervals use a different hierarchy than *major/minor* intervals, but both hierarchies share the terms *diminished* and *augmented*.

 ### Melodic vs. Harmonic